kelso11/Fair-Use-Argument_Metheny/FairUseCase.md

 In regards to lyrics, all of the anecdotes presented in Alanis Morissette's song _Ironic_  are implied to be ironic. _However_ Rachael and Eliza Hurwitz, disagree with this implication.
 Instead in their video, Rachael and Eliza use Alanis Morissette’s examples and make them literal cases of irony.
 This is accomplished by adding lyrics to the original song.
 An example would be: (provide example).

 In regards to style, the parody video is mocking the original music video.
-The film’s style is very similar and both take place in a car.
-However, additional props are used throughout the parody music video.
-An example of this would be the loaf of french bread seen throughout the video.
-The props seems random and slightly ridiculous, which successfully pokes fun at the original music video.
+The films styles are very similar and both videos take place entirely in a car.
+However, the use of props and expressions throughout the parody provide humor.
+In the original video, Alanis Morissette is seen eating chips, a common car ride snack, in the backseat throughout the film.
+Alternatively, the parody video has Ms. Hurwitz in the backseat eating an entire loaf of French bread.
+The French breach is used specifically as a microphone at time 2:20.
+This action is accompanied by exaggerated expressions and a full mouth of bread.
+The use of this prop appears to be over exaggerated and ridiculous, which successfully pokes fun at the original music video.

 ### Factor 2: Nature